-The National briefers are responsible for carrying out National briefings, based on the Common Briefing Pack, for all participants deployed within JO.
-The content and the structure of the Common Briefing Pack are provided by TRIJ.
+The National briefers shall be nominated by Home MSs.
+The National briefers/or FP Local Coordinators are responsible for carrying out National briefings, taking under consideration the Common Briefing Pack, for all participants deployed within JO.
+The content and the structure of the Common Briefing Pack are provided by TRIJ